-During the past three weeks I have gotten a little seasick: I got a part time job that had nothing to do with Untamed Blonde, overbooked my Untamed Blonde schedule, quit that part time job that I thought I needed, tweaked my bridal vision, created major upcoming Untamed Blonde Events, researched new fitness & nutrition programs, and contributed to two local charity events…
+In the past, I have gotten a little seasick: I got a part time job that had nothing to do with Untamed Blonde, overbooked my Untamed Blonde schedule, quit that part time job that I thought I needed, tweaked my bridal vision, created major upcoming Untamed Blonde Events, researched new fitness & nutrition programs, and contributed to two local charity events…

 Let’s just say, I have felt every single emotion humanly possible during all of that: panic, excitement, fear, creativity…but most of all, resilience.
 I am slowly learning that all of the above comes with the territory of starting your own business.

 On top of the emotional waves, I have felt like a fraud.
-I felt I betrayed myself and Untamed Blonde by not creating an authentic writing piece since the end of September.
+I felt I betrayed myself and Untamed Blonde by not continually creating authentic writing pieces.
 When I built my brand, I set myself up on a strict writing schedule and planned to always stick to it, no matter what.
-For the first three months, it worked well but once October hit and the currents starting changing, I haven’t had time or creative pull to sit down and write.
+For the first three months, it worked well but with the currents changing, I haven’t had time or creative pull to sit down and write.
 I’ve been devastated because writing is my brand’s backbone and the reason why I’m at this point today.
 I started to put extreme pressure on myself about NOT writing.
 So.
 Not.
 Fun.

 Stepping back and putting my emotions aside, I realized I am just doing what I can.
 I’m riding this uncontrollable wave and some days I am just trying to keep my head above water.
 Instead of looking at what I haven’t been able to do, I started looking at what I have accomplished instead.